odysseyelf/odysseyelf.github.io/index.md

 ---
 layout: page
-title: "Mountains first drew me into biology."
+title: "Hello!"
 author: "Chih-Chieh Yu"
 image: mountain.jpg
 ---

-Hello, I'm Chih-Chieh Yu, a postdoc researcher currently working at the Field Museum in Chicago.
+I'm Chih-Chieh Yu, a postdoc researcher currently working at the Field Museum in Chicago.

 Trained as a plant systematist and inspired by years of hiking and botanical exploration, I study how mountain landscapes, climatic change, and plant functional traits shape the evolution and distribution of plant diversity.